approov/example-android-static-certificate-pinning/README.md

-# Pin Test App Quickstart: Android Mobile Certificate Pinning Generator
+# Pin Test App: Android Mobile Certificate Pinning Generator

-This quickstart provides the basic steps for integrating certificate pinning into your mobile app with the use of this [Approov free tool](https://approov.io/tools/static-pinning).
-This quickstart is written specifically for native Android apps from API 24 (Android 7.0) onwards that you wish to protect the API calls with certificate pinning.
+This repo provides the basic steps for integrating certificate pinning into your mobile app with the use of this [Approov free tool](https://approov.io/tools/static-pinning).
+This guide is written specifically for native Android apps from API 24 (Android 7.0) onwards that you wish to protect the API calls with certificate pinning.

-To follow this quickstart guide you only need to have an Android development setup on your machine.
+To follow this guide you only need to have an Android development setup on your machine.

 ## TOC